Our story is the same as so many classic romantic tales really.

 NO, BUT REALLY….

 The Canyon Swing, our original experience which opened in 2002, is a giant rope swing that redefined ways of getting the thrill of freefall.
-14 years later, it paved the way to be more daring and bolder when we built The Fox.
+14 years later, it paved the way to be more daring and bolder when we built and opened The Fox in 2016.
 An extreme zipline which is the only one in the world with freefall and New Zealand’s highest.

 Set amongst the dramatic scenery of the Shotover Canyon just 15 minutes from Queenstown, it’s not just the landscape that takes your breath away.
 Our unique jumpstyles can leave you saying, what, how and most likely why?
 Because why not, it’s fun!

 “It’s all about the VIBE your honour”; our favourite quote from the cult classic you may have never heard of, The Castle.
 This the foundation of our guiding principles:

 - Experience quality

 Our mission is to be the best at putting smiles on the faces of customers and staff.
 We do so much more than jumping off cliffs we offer an experience of a lifetime.

 Our vision is that everyone in the company is super proud of sharing the VIBE of the ‘not your average backyard variety’ experience with workmates and customers.

 The best of Kiwi ingenuity is behind the Canyon Swing, and The Fox in spades.
 The story of the invention of both is a fantastic story of kiwi-can-do, and back-of-the-envelope creativity.
 It’s a darn good yarn.